gabrielmeyr/gabrielmeyr.github.io/_posts/2015-8-21-An-Example-of-Event-Listeners-server-on-and-Closures-in-NodeJS.md

 ```

-I assume the function `setInterval` already exists natively in the environment and just takes a function then an interval as arguments and calls the function every interval.
+I assumed the function `setInterval` already exists natively in the environment and just takes a function then an interval as arguments and calls the function every interval.
 A quick Google-search confirmed my hunch.

 So why use a closure here instead of a normal function?
 I think it's to freeze our i variable into existence in a new, safe namespace.